omirea/splitty-money-app/docs/meetings/Week 2/week-02-notes.md

 >- Good chair, tried to engage with everyone
 >- For next time maybe the discussion should be a bit more structured
 - Planned meeting duration != actual duration?
 Where/why did you misestimate?
 (1 min)
->- meeting lasted for 45 min (we started at 4:35 and ended at 5:20)
+>- Meeting lasted for 45 min (we started at 4:35 and ended at 5:20)
 - Question round: Does anyone have anything to add before the meeting closes?
 (3 min)
 - Closure (1 min)